leangjia/blender_docs/manual/editors/3dview/controls/orientation.rst

 Global
    Align the transformation axes to world space.

-   The :doc:`Axis </editors/3dview/startup_scene>` in the top right corner of the viewport, and the *Grid Floor*, shows the axes of world coordinate system.
+   The :ref:`Navigation Gizmo <navigation-gizmo>` in the top right corner of the viewport, and the *Grid Floor*, shows the axes of world coordinate system.

 Local